AHMADIYYA MUSLIM FOREIGN MISSIONS OFFICE UK

 - Lift the ban on Ahmadi founder’s works and allow publication of their daily paper and monthly periodicals for their children, women, youth, and elders.

-- Forbid its police and administration the desecration of Ahmadis’ places of worship and graves.
+- Forbid the police and administration desecration of Ahmadiyya mosques and graves.